JNicolin/LearningSpace/README.md

 ![screenshot of the game UI](assets/img/title_image.png)

 # User value
--	Have a nice relaxing moment, enjoying myself in a break from work, on the bus or while waiting at the dentist.
+Playing this game could invite the players to have a nice relaxing moment, enjoying myself in a break from work, on the bus or while waiting at the dentist.

--	Training logic, thinking strategically – even if on a less complex level
+Playing games is a fun way of training and mainitaining logic thinking, as well as thinking strategically – even if on a less complex level.

 # Implemented user stories